-- Our Leader of ELD is currently undertaking the SENCo qualification (The National SENCo Award) and will shortly be an accredited specialist assessor (a post graduate university course). - As a school we work closely with any external agencies that we feel are relevant to individual students' needs within our school including: - Behaviour Intervention; Health including - GPs, school nurse, clinical psychologist, paediatricians, speech & language therapists; occupational therapists; social services including social workers, MAT workers and Educational Psychologists.
+- Our Leader of ELD is currently undertaking the SENCo qualification (The National SENCo Award, a level 7 post graduate university course). - As a school we work closely with any external agencies that we feel are relevant to individual students' needs within our school including: - Behaviour Intervention; Health including - GPs, school nurse, clinical psychologist, paediatricians, speech & language therapists, occupational therapists; social services including social workers and Educational Psychologists.